Department of Kinesiology and Sport Studies: Health

 - This course is an introduction to nutrition as a health science that examines the nutrients essential to human life.
-The metabolic action, requirements, and food sources of the nutrients are studied.
+The metabolic action, requirements, and nutrient food sources are studied along with application of entrepreneurial skills.
 Needs and behavior patterns in children and adults are used to illustrate the relationship between diet and health.

 - VII.
 Required Course Content and Direction